-Charlotte is also known for its Cheerwine, nicknamed the ‘nectar of the Tar Heels.’
+Charlotte is also known for Cheerwine, made in nearby Salisbury, nicknamed the “nectar of the Tar Heels.”
 It’s a sweet soda with strong cherry notes, and it’s served at most restaurants.

 For the traveler

 If you’re the jet-setting type, Charlotte’s got you covered.
-With Charlotte-Douglas International Airport, you have access to 37 international flights (eight of which are direct to Europe!).
+With Charlotte-Douglas International Airport, you have access to 35 international flights.

 For the outdoor explorer

-With over 200 parks and facilities in the county, you’re not short of ways to spend a Saturday.
-You can pack a picnic and enjoy city views from Freedom or Marshall Park.
+With 216 parks and 64 hiking trails nearby, you’re not short of ways to spend a Saturday in Charlotte.
+You can pack a picnic and enjoy city views from Freedom or Marshall parks.
 You can try your green thumb at one of the 19 community gardens, or take your kids to a football-themed Panthers Play 60 playground.

 Additionally, Charlotte is home to the U.S. National Whitewater Center.
-It’s one of the best getaways for adventure-seekers looking for thrilling outdoor activities such as zip-lining, ropes courses, and whitewater rafting, plus they offer a killer outdoor music series.
+It’s one of the best getaways for adventure-seekers looking for thrilling outdoor activities such as zip-lining, ropes courses, trails, and whitewater rafting, plus they offer a killer outdoor music series.

 What you probably didn’t know about Charlotte…